pketh/fit-report/README.md

 <img src="https://dl.dropboxusercontent.com/u/366007/fit%20report/screenshot.png" alt="fit-report" width="873">

-`worked out`, `ate well` and `mood` are fluid personal metrics meant to encourage the pursuit of lifelong fitness.
-A 3k run might be the workout of a lifetime for one person and a warm up for another.
+`worked out`, `ate well` and `mood` are qualitative metrics which you should redefine as you improve.
+A 5k run might be the workout of a lifetime for one person and a warm up for someone more experienced.
 Over time, as you get fitter you'll naturally intensify your workouts and improve your nutritional standards.

 ## Why